loading...

 RELATED: Best Farmers’ Markets On Oahu

-30. Mokoli?i Island (Chinaman’s Hat)
+30. Mokoli'i Island (Chinaman’s Hat)

-Right across from Kualoa Ranch is Kualoa Regional Park where you can get a real close view of Mokoli?i Island or Chinaman’s Hat.
-You can see this small island from many locations on the Windward coast, but you’ll get amazingly close from this park and it feels like you can almost walk to it sometimes!
+You can see this small island from many locations on the Windward coast, but you’ll get amazingly close to this park and it feels like you can almost walk to it sometimes!

-While walking is not recommended, you can take a kayak out to Mokoli?i Island.
 Just make sure you plan out the timing because the tide rises fast and you don’t want to get stuck.

-RELATED: History Of Mokoli?i Island
+RELATED: History Of Mokoli'i Island

-31. Makapu?u Point Lighthouse Trail
+31. Makapu'u Point Lighthouse Trail

-Makapu�u Point LighthouseMakapu’u Lighthouse from the hiking trail | Photo by Kaleismith, CC BY-SA 3.0, via Wikimedia Commons
+lighthouse along the coastlineMakapu’u Lighthouse from the hiking trail | Photo by Kaleismith, CC BY-SA 3.0, via Wikimedia Commons

-If you’re into popular hikes on Oahu, the Makapu?u Point Lighthouse Trail is a fantastic one that almost anybody can do.
 It’s a short hike up to a viewpoint near a lighthouse (you used to be able to walk to it, but not recently) and the way up is completely paved!
-The view is gorgeous every step of the way up and you can even spot whales in the water during the winter.

-RELATED: Makapu?u Point Lighthouse Trail Travel Guide
+RELATED: Makapu'u Point Lighthouse Trail Travel Guide

-The Makapu?u Point Lighthouse Trail is one of many stops on the East Oahu Shoreline Driving Tour!
+The Makapu'u Point Lighthouse Trail is one of many stops on the East Oahu Shoreline Driving Tour!

 32. Kailua Town